ftraquete/paper_sMDiN/README.md

 # paper_sMDiN
-Reproducible science code for "Using graph properties of Mass Difference Networks for profiling and discrimination in untargeted metabolomics" paper
+Reproducible science code for "Graph properties of Mass-Difference Networks for profiling and discrimination in untargeted metabolomics" paper